 The Best Sites for Booking a Vacation Rental Property (Video)

-Every traveler has their own style.
-While some fall asleep long before the plane reaches cruising altitude, others are antsy throughout a red-eye.
-Some prefer the predictability of their favorite hotel chain, and others are forever on the hunt for one-of-a-kind stays on vacation rental sites.
+Every traveler has their own style when they go away on vacation.
+For instance: While some fall asleep long before the plane reaches cruising altitude, others are antsy throughout a red-eye.
+Or, while some travelers prefer the predictability of their favorite hotel chain, others are forever on the hunt for one-of-a-kind stays off the beaten track on vacation rental sites.

-The concept of having a true home away from home has soared in popularity since Airbnb made its debut a decade ago.
-But even before technology made home rentals accessible, many jet-setters invested in time shares, home swaps, and vacation rentals via agencies.
+The concept of having a true home away from home has soared in popularity since Airbnb made its debut more than a decade ago.
+But even before technology made home rentals accessible to the masses, many jet-setters invested in timeshares, home swaps, and vacation rentals via agencies.

-Especially for families who view space as a luxury and who can save a pretty penny by cooking most meals in their kitchen, home exchanges and rental sites are often the best option for getaways.
+For families who view space as a luxury, and those who want to save a pretty penny by cooking most meals in their kitchen, home exchanges and rental sites are often the best option for getaways.
 Even for couples or large groups (say, for a bachelorette party), homes cut down on overall cost and provide a more private experience for celebrations.
-Taking note of this trend, even popular hotel brands, like Hyatt, have started to dabble in the vacation rental market with offerings around the world.

-Founded in 2008, it’s hard to believe Airbnb has been around for more than 10 years.
-In that time, they’ve grown immensely, with six million listings in 100,000 cities and 191 countries and regions.
+It’s hard to believe Airbnb has been around for more than 10 years.
+Since its founding in 2008, it’s grown immensely, with 6 million listings in 100,000 cities and 191 countries and regions.
 This means you can pretty much guarantee you’ll find an apartment, home, room, or even a boat for a short-term rental no matter where your wanderlust takes you.
-In recent years, they’ve expanded to also offer Airbnb Experiences, which give travelers the opportunity to do destinations as a local would.
+In recent years, it’s expanded to also offer Airbnb Experiences, which give travelers the opportunity to do destinations as a local would.
 Curated by experts within communities, you can expect everything from a cooking class to a street art walking tour and beyond.

 Regardless of which Airbnb avenue you take, when searching for a place to stay, make sure to set the parameters for what you need from your lodging.
-Their easy-to-navigate platform allows you to choose a private room within a home or an entire place to yourself, as well as a plethora of amenities like air conditioning, car seats or strollers in house, WiFi, washers/dryers, and even pools or hot tubs.
-In the last year, they’ve expanded to offer Airbnb Plus, which highlights homes and hosts that have been vetted by the company and are rated highly for quality of service, design, and, of course, comfort.
+The site’s easy-to-navigate platform allows you to choose a private room within a home or an entire place to yourself, as well as a plethora of amenities like air conditioning, car seats or strollers in house, WiFi, washers/dryers, and even pools or hot tubs.
+Most recently, the company has expanded to offer Airbnb Plus, which highlights homes and hosts that have been vetted and are rated highly for quality of service, design, and, of course, comfort.

 To book: airbnb.com